 So to start with, it may be a good idea to rent a property while you are getting your bearings, so to speak.
 You will find that there are plenty of short-term lets available and if you are looking to buy a property this kind of thing should suit your needs ideally.
-Read more on renting a house in Portugal and tenant rights.
+Read more about renting a house in Portugal and tenant rights.

 Make sure that you have a signed lease agreement that details everything required.
-You will usually find that a month’s rent is required in advance, with a month’s rent also required as deposit.
+You will usually find that a month’s rent is required in advance, with a month’s rent also required as a deposit.

 Once you are settled, you may want to start looking for a property to purchase (see where to live in Portugal) but you must make sure that you are well prepared as the buying system differs somewhat from elsewhere.

 When buying a house in Portugal it is obviously very important that you are aware of the correct procedure to take.
 When purchasing a property the contract is known as the contrato de promessa de compra e venda.

-This is a legal document which details the conditions of the sale and is handled by a notary who is a public officer assigned to carry out this type of legal work.
-When this contract has been signed, the buyer has to hand over a deposit which usually amounts to some 10–20 percent of the total cost of the property.
+This is a legal document that details the conditions of the sale and is handled by a notary who is a public officer assigned to carry out this type of legal work.
+When this contract has been signed, the buyer has to hand over a deposit which usually amounts to some 10–20% of the total cost of the property.